mikeshulman/narya/README.md

   op : t → t → t,
 )
 ```
 The trailing comma after the last field is optional.
 (By the lexing rules above, no space is required around the commas, unless they follow a type that is expressed using a notation that ends with another special ASCII character.)
 Note that later fields can depend on the values of previous fields, by name.
-The names of fields must be identifiers, except that they may not contain periods.
+The names of fields must be valid local variable names, i.e. identifiers not containing periods.

 Although this command may look like it is defining `Magma` to equal a pre-existing type denoted `sig (t:Type, op:t→t→t)`, in fact it declares `Magma` to be a *new* type that didn't previously exist and doesn't reduce to anything else.
 In particular, therefore, declaring another identical-looking type:
 ```